 It has direct access to the new Ring freeway, the highway circulating the city of Tirana, still to be completed.
 This area has a high density of apartment buildings most of which are available for rent.

-Around 300,000 m2 this area was fully isolated & secured by the military until 1990, since it was the designated residential area for the whole political elite including leaders and highly ranked members of the communist party.
+Around 300,000 m2, this area was fully isolated & secured by military forces until 1990, since it was the designated residential area for the whole political elite including leaders and highly ranked members of the communist party.

 LUXURY LIVING IN TIRANA